rubywood/ContextualTransformers/README.md

 where x_coordinate and y_coordinate correspond to the coordinates of the patch in the WSI.

 The names of the patch files should be stored in a csv with one row per patch, along with the slide name, the case/patient ID and the response value that you are trying to predict.

+## Logging

+When training the baseline and attention models, this repository uses Tensorboard to log metrics and images.
+If you don't want this, set the 'log' argument to False in each notebook.